by Marco Stahlhut

 “‘This organization projects strategic influence far beyond Indonesia, by demonstrating resistance to the Islamic State as an ideology, and by visibly opposing extremist forces.
 They are highly resolute in their approach [to this global threat],’ says Ranstorp.

 “‘They contribute positively, by displaying the true face of Islam as a humanistic religion with a humanist ideal,’ he says.”
+Read the full article (PDF).

 by Keith Loveard